recyclarr/recyclarr/README.md

 In addition to the above limitations, the following items are planned for the future.

 * Better and more polished error handling (it's pretty minimal right now)
-* Add a way to convert preferred with negative scores to "Must not contain" terms.
 * Implement some sort of guide versioning (e.g. to avoid updating a release profile if the guide did not change).
 * Unit Testing